 You Don’t Need Dedicated Training

-The technique is something you have to experiment and feel by trial and error.
+You may not need dedicated training, but that doesn’t mean you don’t have to try muscle-ups anytime you feel it so.
+The technique is something you have to figure out through trial and error.
 It’s like trying to cook the perfect meal.
 You will fail at the beginning even though you have the recipe and ingredients to hand.

 Master the Following Exercises

 I would strongly recommend you train with wide pull-ups, clapping pull-ups, chest-to-bar pull-ups or even weighted pull-ups.
 These variations will enhance your dynamic and maximal strength.
 The list goes on and you must also include dips, maybe weighted dips, diamond pushups, and skull-crushers.